Anthony Perkins: Teen idol status

 Despite reported tensions during rehearsals for Look Homeward, Angel, the set was not without levity.
 Perkins's dressing room was located far from the stage, requiring him to move quickly between scenes to avoid missing cues.
 Cast members occasionally set up obstacles backstage as a practical joke to see if he could return in time.
 According to accounts, Perkins consistently made his entrances.
 On the day of his final performance, the cast repeated the prank, and upon successfully navigating the obstacles, he was met with a sign reading "We love you, Tony!"

-In 1958, Perkins appeared opposite Jo Van Fleet once again in This Angry Age.
+In 1958, Perkins co-starred with Silvana Mangano in This Angry Age, in which he was also reunited with Jo Van Fleet.
 That same year, he starred in Desire Under the Elms, alongside Sophia Loren in her first American screen kiss.
 In her 2014 memoir, Loren described Perkins as polite and gentle, yet visibly restless.
 She recalled their on-set dynamic positively, noting mutual support during filming.
 However, critical reception of Perkins's performance was largely negative upon the film's release.

 During this period, Perkins was offered a role in the 1959 film Some Like It Hot, which would later star Marilyn Monroe, Tony Curtis, and Jack Lemmon.
 Perkins was considered for the role of Shell Oil Junior.
 The film involved the lead characters disguising themselves in women's clothing.
-Paramount executives reportedly declined to allow Perkins to take the role, concerned about the implications of casting a queer actor in drag for an entire film.
+Paramount executives reportedly declined to allow Perkins to take the role, concerned about the implications of casting a gay actor in drag for an entire film.
 The role ultimately went to Curtis.

 Instead, Paramount offered Perkins the lead in The Matchmaker (1958) opposite Shirley Booth, Shirley MacLaine, Paul Ford, and Robert Morse.
 The film included a scene in which Perkins and another male character disguise themselves as women to evade detection.
 To secure his participation, the studio offered Perkins a salary of $75,000 for ten weeks of work, significantly more than MacLaine's reported $25,000 for the same duration.
 Perkins raised concerns about the pay disparity, but no changes were made to MacLaine's compensation.

 Though he defended MacLaine to studio executives, Perkins reportedly had a strained working relationship with her.
 MacLaine later reflected on the experience, commenting on his guarded demeanor and the difficulty in distinguishing between his public persona and authentic self.